Police back off as peaceful protests push deep reforms

 "It is clear that our system of policing is not keeping our communities safe," City Council President Lisa Bender said Sunday.
 "Our efforts at incremental reform have failed, period."

+On Monday, Derek Chauvin — the officer filmed pressing his knee on Floyd's neck and one of four to be fired from the department in the aftermath of Floyd's death — is scheduled to make his first court appearance since the charge against him was upgraded to second-degree murder.

-It's not the first time an American city has wrestled with how to deal with a police department accused of being overly aggressive or having bias in its ranks.
+This is not the first time an American city has wrestled with how to deal with a police department accused of being overly aggressive or having bias in its ranks.
 In Ferguson, Missouri — where a white officer in 2014 fatally shot Michael Brown, a black 18-year-old — then-Attorney General Eric Holder said federal authorities considered dismantling the police department.
 The city eventually reached an agreement short of that but one that required massive reforms.

 The state of Minnesota has launched a civil rights investigation of the Minneapolis Police Department, and the first concrete changes came when the city agreed to ban chokeholds and neck restraints.